ibm-cloud-docs/openshift/locations.md

 :   **Operating systems**: You can only create clusters at version 4.16 and later in Montreal and can only use RHEL 9 or RHCOS workers nodes.

 :   **Portworx Enterprise** and **Portworx Backup**: The default installation method for Portworx Enterprise and Portworx Backup is not yet supported for private-only clusters in the Montreal region.
 Contact Portworx Support if you need to install Portworx Enterprise or Portworx Backup in a private-only cluster in Montreal.
 For more information, see [Portworx Support](/docs/openshift?topic=openshift-storage_portworx_about#portworx-billing-support).

-### VPC multizone regions
-{: #zones-vpc}

-VPC resources are provisioned in a region, which is a separate group of zones within a metro.
-The zones are mapped to separate data centers to ensure that resources are distributed evenly across zones in a multizone architecture.
-In the API and CLI, zones use the regional zone name in the API and command line (`us-south-1`), but in the console, zones use by the data center location (`Dallas 1`).
-For the data center code that the VPC zone and location corresponds to, such as `us-south-1` and `DAL10`, see [Multizone regions](/docs/overview?topic=overview-locations#table-mzr).
-{: shortdesc}

 ![{{site.data.keyword.openshiftlong_notm}} VPC multizone regions](images/locations-vpc.svg){: caption="{{site.data.keyword.openshiftlong_notm}} locations" caption-side="bottom"}